alexbfree/thesis/src/chapter-1.md

 Nature and Contributions of the Thesis{#1.2}
 --------------------------------------

-<span class="editnote">Shrink Contributions / Make More Abstract & save detail for C10</span>
+<span class="editnote">Shrink Contributions / Make More Abstract & save detail for C10. can break down as qualitative understandings of lived experience and attitudes to data across two contexts, evidence of the impact of GDPR personal data access on trust and power, a proto methodology for educating people about data access and power, models and best practice guidelines for data holding orgs in public and private sector.
+HDR research agenda, extending HDI theory to invite and facilitate confrontation of the practical challenges of ld data and provider power</span>

 This section lists the 14 major contributions (**Cn**) of this thesis, which can be summarised as: